Supporting members affected by wildfires

 4. I am currently on a trip where the wildfires are and would like to return home early, will my travel insurance cover that?

-If you purchased a Trip Protection plan with trip cancellation and interruption insurance, your policy will cover your early return home if the wildfires have made your pre-booked accommodations uninhabitable.
+If you purchased a Trip Protection plan with trip cancellation and interruption insurance, your policy will cover your early return home if the wildfires have made your pre-booked accommodations unsafe or unsuitable for continued stay.